+Tables 7, Panels A-D present our difference-in-differences propensity score reweighting results for various measures of post-acquisition firm performance. $t=\{0,5\}$ denotes the post-acquisition year.
+The second column presents the matched coefficient estimate.
+Estimates in bold indicate statistical differences in measured post-acquisition performance for acquired and matched non-acquired firms.
 Common support refers to the set of firms for whom the propensity score range overlaps across control (non-acquired) and treated (acquired) firms.
 Off support refers to the number of treated (acquired) firms whose propensity score lay above the maximum value or below the minimum value for the control (non-acquired) firms.
 Note that changes in post-acquisition performance are calculated relative to year t=-1, prior to the acquisition.

-Panel A presents results for OIBD scaled by total assets, also referred to as return on assets (ROA).
+Panel A presents results for OIBD scaled by total assets, or return on assets (ROA).
 These estimates indicate that the ROA for acquired firms declines significantly compared to the firms in the "propensity score matched" control sample in the year of acquisition.
-It appears that profits continue to decline in years 1-3 following the acquisition but the decline is not statistically significant.
-In years four and five after the acquisitions the ROA increases significantly for acquired firms (relative to the non-acquired firms in our control group).
-In particular, the ROA increases by 8.3% in year four and 7.8% in year five for the acquired firms relative to the control sample and also relative to the year prior to the acquisition.
+It appears that profits start to increase in years 1-4 following the acquisition but the increase is not statistically significant.
+In the fifth year post-acquisition the ROA increases significantly for acquired firms (relative to the non-acquired firms in our control group).
+In particular, the ROA increases by 7% in year five for the acquired firms relative to the control sample and also relative to the year prior to the acquisition.
 The time-series pattern in the ROA numbers is consistent with restructuring in the early years following the acquisition leading to improved profitability in later years.
-We also conducted an F-test of joint significance that shows that the post-acquisition increase in profitability is jointly significant across the five years following the acquisition.
+We also conducted an F-test of joint significance that shows that the post-acquisition increase in profitability is jointly significant across the five years following acquisition.

-The advantage of our methodology is that we are able to identify the timing of the profitability improvements.
+The advantage of our methodology is that we can identify the timing of the profitability improvements.
 Propensity score matching also requires large samples with substantial overlap between groups of the treated (acquired) and control (matched non-acquired) firms.
 From Table 7a, we see that the sample size of control firms under "common support" are an order of magnitude higher than the treated group suggesting that our estimates are measured with high precision.
-Moreover, the numbers under "off-support" suggest that there is substantial over lap in the treated and control samples since only two firm years of treated observations are excluded from the estimation.
-A caveat that remains is that while propensity score matching attempts to identify matched twins in the control group and difference-in-differences estimation accounts for time-invariant, unobservable differences across treated and matched firms, hidden bias may remain because matching only controls for observed variables to the extent that they are perfectly measured (Shadish, Cook and Campbell, 2002).
+Moreover, the numbers under "off-support" suggest that there is substantial overlap in the treated and control samples; there are only two firm-years of treated observations excluded from the estimation.
+A caveat remains that while propensity score matching attempts to identify matched twins in the control group and difference-in-differences estimation accounts for time-invariant, unobservable differences across treated and matched firms, hidden bias may remain because matching only controls for observed variables to the extent that they are perfectly measured (Shadish, Cook and Campbell, 2002).
 Also, to the extent that there are unobservable time-varying differences in firm characteristics across the treated and control samples, we are unable to account for them.
-However, it is not clear what unobservable and yet time-varying firm characteristics could vary across the two samples of firms.

-The results in Panels B-D in Table 7 indicate that employment, net property, plant, and equipment (PP&E), and sales all decrease significantly for acquired firms (again, relative to matched control non-acquired firms) in the year of and the five years after the acquisition.
-While the decline in employment and net PP&E is significant only in the early years, the decline in sales appears to persist across the five years following the acquisition.
+The results in Panels B-D in Table 7 indicate that employment, net property, plant, and equipment (PP&E), and sales all decrease significantly for acquired firms (again, relative to matched control non-acquired firms) in the year of and the five years after acquisition.
+While the decline in net PP&E is significant in all years except for the year of acquisition, the decline in employment and sales appears to persist across the five years following acquisition.
+Moreover, for all our outcome variables, the results are jointly statistically significant over the entire sample period.